The best books about personal health for your reading list

 4. The Obesity Code by Dr. Jason Fung

-According to Dr. Jason Fung a lot of common beliefs we have about losing weight are simply wrong.
-This book will offer you some insight information on how our body works and what the importance of understanding our insulin resistance to achieve our ideal weight goal is.
+According to Dr. Jason Fung, many of our commonly-held beliefs about losing weight are simply wrong.
+This book offers insights on how our bodies work and the importance of understanding our insulin resistance in order to achieve an ideal weight.

-The Obesity Code will give you five steps to help control your insulin level and achieve long-lasting weight loss.
-Strategies such as intermittent fasting will change your body in a healthy way.
+The Obesity Code sets out a five-step plan to help you control your insulin levels and achieve long-lasting weight loss.
+Strategies like intermittent fasting can help transform your body composition in a healthy way.

-Our key takeaway: A compelling read about diet myths and what to do instead.
+Our key takeaway: A compelling read about diet myths and the real way to eat for weight loss.

 “Once we understand that obesity is a hormonal imbalance, we can begin to treat it.
 If we believe that excess calories cause obesity, then the treatment is to reduce calories.
 But this method has been a complete failure.
 However, if too much insulin causes obesity, then it becomes clear we need to lower insulin levels.” ― Dr. Jason Fung